quickgrid/paper-implementations/pytorch/vision_transformer/README.md

 Trained on small subset of `MNIST` greyscale images.
 Also trained on `6000` images of `person, cat, car` with `2000` images each.
 Tested with `image_size=32, patch_size=8` and `image_size=72, patch_size=6`.

 By providing `checkpoint_path` it will resume training from last point.
+Seems to produce acceptable result within a few epochs without pretraining.

 Directory structure for running code should be,